jimmoffitt/pt-dm/ReadMe.md

 pt-dm == PowerTrack Data Manager
 =====

-**Download manager for Gnip Historical PowerTrack.
+**Data manager for Gnip Historical PowerTrack.
 Written in Ruby for Windows 7, MacOS and Linux.**

 This application automates the downloading of Historical PowerTrack data files.
 Once those files are downloaded, this tool can convert JSON to CSV and consolidate 10-minute files to hourly or daily data files.